At the Gregory Law Firm, we don’t just build bridges.

-Need a Mediator or an Arbitrator?
+Need a Divorce Mediator, a Civil Mediator, or an Arbitrator?

-I have practiced law for almost twenty-five years.
+I have practiced law for 27 years.
 For most of that time, I have been a certified mediator and arbitrator.
 I am a member of the rosters of mediators and arbitrators maintained by the Alabama Center for Dispute Resolution (see my profile here) and the panel of mediators maintained by the United States District Court for the Northern District of Alabama.
 I am also registered as a mediator with the Financial Regulatory Authority (FINRA).

-My standard fee is two hundred dollars per hour ($200/hour) for both arbitration and mediation services, with the same rate applicable to preparation and hearings/mediation sessions.
+My standard fee is two hundred fifty dollars per hour ($250/hour) for both arbitration and mediation services, with the same rate applicable to preparation and hearings/mediation sessions.
 In the Birmingham area I will reserve conference rooms in one of the five Regus meeting facilities in the city, or I will mediate at the offices of counsel or a neutral law firm site.
 I am willing to travel anywhere for mediation or arbitration (in any forum in which sessions are conducted in English), and I do not charge for travel time unless that time is also utilized for preparation.
+Mediation brochure

-Interested in Resolving Your Dispute Through Collaborative Law?
+Resolve Your Dispute Through Collaborative Law

 Collaborative law is somewhat similar to mediation, in that it requires voluntary disclosure and results in an agreement created by the parties.
 But there is no mediator, and the attorneys representing the parties are both usually present during negotiations, assisting the parties in working on crafting their own agreement.